Ivor Bulmer-Thomas: Friends of Friendless Churches

-On 12 August 1957 Bulmer-Thomas announced the formation of "The Friends of Friendless Churches", with himself as acting chairman and honorary secretary; he stressed that the group "is in no sense a rival to any existing body".
+On 12 August 1957 Bulmer-Thomas announced the formation of the Friends of Friendless Churches, with himself as acting chairman and honorary secretary; he stressed that the group "is in no sense a rival to any existing body".
 The Friends followed the policy Bulmer-Thomas had hoped the trust would adopt, opposing any suggestion of the demolition of a church.
 He saw some considerable success but became an even more controversial figure with those who saw new uses of old churches as being an inevitable development.

 By the time of Bulmer-Thomas' death, it was estimated that the Friends had by their own efforts actively saved 17 churches, and helped to rescue many more; They had become the guardians of 21 separate churches.
 While many disagreed with Bulmer-Thomas' approach, his commitment was clear.

-The Churches Conservation Trust
+Churches Conservation Trust

-In 1969 Bulmer-Thomas was made the first chairman of the Redundant Churches Fund, known today as The Churches Conservation Trust, the national charity protecting historic churches at risk.
+In 1969 Bulmer-Thomas was made the first chairman of the Redundant Churches Fund, known today as the Churches Conservation Trust, the national charity protecting historic churches at risk.
 Bulmer-Thomas was in charge of it for seven years.
 As of 2015 this body has over 345 historic churches in its care, visited by almost 2 million people a year.

 Other activity

 Bulmer-Thomas had other involvement in the field of heritage, being Secretary of the Ancient Monuments Society from 1958; he served on the society's council for more than 30 years and was its chairman from 1975 to 1990.
 In 1970 he became a Fellow of the Society of Antiquaries of London.
-In addition he became a Churchwarden at St. Andrew-by-the-Wardrobe in the City of London, where he conducted an "Advanced Sunday School"; he had a special bond to the Church, having fought to have it rebuilt after bomb damage in the Second World War.
+In addition he became a Churchwarden at St Andrew-by-the-Wardrobe in the City of London, where he conducted an 'Advanced Sunday School'; he had a special bond to the Church, having fought to have it rebuilt after bomb damage in the Second World War.
 His interest in journalism and connection to the Church led him to get involved in the Society of the Faith and the Faith Press, which it owned as a specialist printing firm.